Ethiopian Christianity in the V&A: Song of Songs and Haile Selassie I

 Ethiopian Christianity in the V&A: Song of Songs and Haile Selassie I photo

-The National Art Library’s Chief Librarian, Richard Espley, will discuss the Book’s acquisition by the V&A – its association with the 1868 Battle of Maqdala and subsequent sale to the museum.
-Visitors will acquire knowledge regarding the relevance of government legislation to the V&A’s retention of the Book on behalf of the nation within these contexts.
+The V&A National Art Library’s Chief Librarian, Richard Espley will discuss how the Book came to be acquired by the V&A and its association with the 1868 Battle of Maqdala.
+Richard will explain the relevance of government legislation that affirms the V&A’s retention of the Book on behalf of the nation within these contexts.

-In association with the V&A exhibition The Music is Black: A British Story, opening 2026.
+The event is in association with V&A East’s inaugural exhibition, The Music is Black: A British Story, opening in 2026.

 Header image: Service book, containing psalms, biblical hymns, Song of Songs and praises of the Virgin Mary, [17--]